topfunky/gruff/README.md

 A library for making beautiful graphs.

-Built on top of [rmagick](https://github.com/rmagick/rmagick); see its web page for a list of the system-level prerequisities (ImageMagick etc) and how to install them.
+Built on top of [rmagick](https://github.com/rmagick/rmagick); see its web page for a list of the system-level prerequisites (ImageMagick etc) and how to install them.

 ## Installation